MohamedNasirS/SpeakSmart/README.md

 - The output is saved as an MP3 file that can be played back.

+# Challenges Faced During Development

+#### 1. Microphone Access Issues
+- The microphone couldn’t be accessed by the Python interpreter despite correct setup.
+- *Solution:* Ensured proper device selection and permissions, and verified the correct installation of pyaudio.
+#### 2. Module Import Errors
+- Encountered "module not found" errors even after installing libraries like speech_recognition.
+*Solution:* Resolved by manually installing missing dependencies and using alternative libraries when needed.
+#### 3. Dependency Management
+- Faced conflicts between library versions, causing installation failures.
+- *Solution:* Used a virtual environment to isolate dependencies and ensure compatibility.

 # Get Started💫
 #### 1. Its recommended to install the modules/libraries in a virtual environment.
 In order to create one, run the codes given below in the windows terminal/bash.